ScottEKendall/JAMF-Pro-Scripts/JAMFStaticGroupUtility/README.md

 ![](./JAMFStaticGroupUtility-No%20Group.png)

-The reults of viewing membership and if your selected Hostname is in the membership list.
+The results of viewing membership and if your selected Hostname is in the membership list.

 ![](./JAMFStaticGroupUtility-Results.png)